kubernetes/website/content/en/docs/reference/scheduling/config.md

    filtering phase.
 The scheduler will then select the node with the highest weighted scores sum.
-1. `Reserve`: This is an informational extension point that notifies plugins when resources have being reserved for a given Pod.
+1. `Reserve`: This is an informational extension point that notifies plugins when resources have been reserved for a given Pod.
+Plugins also implement an `Unreserve` call that gets called in the case of failure during or after `Reserve`.
 1. `Permit`: These plugins can prevent or delay the binding of a Pod.
 1. `PreBind`: These plugins perform any work required before a Pod is bound.
 1. `Bind`: The plugins bind a Pod to a Node.
 Bind plugins are called in order